AnthonyFuller/mnscript-docs/fundamentals/syntax.md

 rangeCheck(15, 1, 10); // This would do nothing as it is out of range.
 ```

+Note that this function does not have a return type, so we don't actually return anything.
+We use the `return` keyword, to stop the function from progressing further.

 **Example 3**: Take two numbers and subtract the first from the second, return false if it is negative, true if it is positive or 0.
 ```mnscript
 function<bool> isPositive(number a, number b) {